Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/videouploader/allTheTodos.md

 - Testing with progressBar for uploads to the right and buttons to the left
 - Settings window for picking another language than the detected one or default, and other things.
-- Translations can not be loaded when running from jar, only works in IntelliJ

 #### Higher priority things to do
 - Feature to change from: